dongdongbh/dongdongbh.github.io/_posts/2019-01-28-create-website.md

    exit
    ~~~

-   Note: You must **not** install your gem and bundle to you $home path, otherwise the post-receive will not find bundle command, I'm not sure why this happened, it seems the script can not  source `.bashrc` file, even I change `#!/bin/bash` to `#!/bin/bash -l`, anyone can tell why this happened please leave a comment, thanks.
+   Note: You must **not** install your ruby, gem and bundle to you $home path, otherwise the `post-receive` will not find bundle command, I'm not sure why this happened, it seems the script can not  source `.bashrc` file, even I change `#!/bin/bash` to `#!/bin/bash -l`, anyone can tell why this happened please leave a comment, thanks.

    and run